nicolet5/DiffCapAnalyzer/docs/paper/paper.md

 Currently, an ongoing research project involves using the tool with a variety of different electrode chemistries to demonstrate the power of this type of quantitative analysis of differential capacity plots.
 This paper will include electrochemical interpretations of the data generated by the tool and showcases further applicability.
 This includes using the gathered peak descriptors to train and test a machine learning algorithm which can classify between different battery chemistries.

 ## Acknowledgments
-This project was supported by: Data Intensive Research Enabling Clean Technology (DIRECT) National Science Foundation (NSF) National Research Traineeship (DGE-1633216), the State of Washington through the UW Clean Energy Institute and the UW eScience Institute, in part upon the work of S.A. and G.A.W. supported by the NSF Graduate Research Fellowship under Grants No. DGE-1762114 and DGE-1256082, respectively, and via funding from the Washington Research Foundation.
+This project was supported by: Data Intensive Research Enabling Clean Technology (DIRECT) National Science Foundation (NSF) National Research Traineeship (DGE-1633216), the State of Washington through the University of Washington (UW) Clean Energy Institute and the UW eScience Institute, in part upon the work of S.A. and G.A.W. supported by the NSF Graduate Research Fellowship under Grants No. DGE-1762114 and DGE-1256082, respectively, and via funding from the Washington Research Foundation.

 ## References